-We are a community-based, non-degree art school offering classes for children through adults year-round in four terms.
-Mediums offered include photography, digital media, design, sculpture, ceramics, jewelry, painting and drawing, printmaking, fiber, glass fusing, foreign language, creative writing, and wellness.
+We are a community-based, non-degree art school offering studio-based classes for children through adults year round over four semesters.
+Mediums offered include: photography, digital media, sculpture, ceramics, jewelry, painting, drawing, printmaking, fiber, glass fusing, languages, creative writing, wellness, and creative professional development.

 Your community art school features: